JoeyHuang1/xfiThermoWebApp/README.md

 C.Add web content into mobile app

-D. To run on Android simulator

-Need to set path to Android adb first, like export PATH="/Users/yourUser/Library/Android/sdk/platform-tools":$PATH

 There are several ways to add web content into moile app.
 1. Using require
         <WebView